larsmolstad/cloacipaper_stats/README.md

 python cloacipaperstats.py
 ```

-Alternatively, use a IDE like Spyder.
+Alternatively, use an IDE like Spyder.
 Remember to change directory to the folder where
 the python and the json file are located.

 ## Expected runtime: